adrianskelton/adrianproject5/README.md

 ![product](static/media/readme/wireframe-product-detail.webp)
 </details>

-- The product detail page is where users can buy products, they can select the size of prints that they desire and then they can
+- The product detail page is where users can buy products, they can select the size of prints that they desire and then they can add them to their cart.

 <details>
 <summary>Artists wireframe</summary>